by Lady H

 For the second time in a week, Henry finds herself trapped in a compact dark space with only Mark and a few spiders for company.
 Once again, she had entered first, and was now crammed at the back of the cupboard, the shelves lining the back wall digging into her lower back and shoulders.
 As she had rushed in, her foot had narrowly missed the broken glass bucket, and she'd scraped her arm on the filing cabinet lock on the left as she'd brushed past.

 They stood chest to chest, Mark's hands resting gently on Henrietta's waist, which she thought was unnecessary, but found the gesture oddly comforting.
 At the same time though, his touch did things to her.
 Her heart beat fast, and that couldn't just be down to the fact she was scared of getting caught.
-It definitely had been affected by Mark's presence, the light pressure of his hands on her waist and the knowledge that if she bent her head forward a bit, she'd be leaning against his broad chest – an idea she found highly enticing.
+Mark's presence, the light pressure of his hands on her waist and the knowledge that if she bent her head forward a bit, she'd be leaning against his broad chest – an idea she found highly enticing.

 Barely breathing, they both listen as the person enters the Science room.
 They follow the footsteps across the classroom and over to the desk, where the sound is replaced by the rustling of paper.